Hell is Us: Designed Different (Review)

 Game Systems

-The first thing I'd like to get into when discussing the different game systems that underpin Hell is Us, I want to talk about the approach and philosophy that the game takes to its exploration, world design, and overall gameplay loop.
-This is what I call the "No-hand hold approach", where the game holds information from you and leaves the game to you the player to figure out.
-It feels reminiscent of the magic that your would find from the exploration in a From Soft experience married with the puzzles and problem solving of a survival horror game, like old-school Resident Evil.
-This philosophy is pivotal to the experience because the absence of any map, map markers or a traditional quest log, you're able to get fully immersed in the world.
+The first thing I'd like to get into when discussing the different game systems that underpin Hell is Us is the approach and philosophy the game takes to its exploration, world design, and overall gameplay loop.
+This is what I call the "No-hand hold approach", where the game holds information from you and leaves the game to you, the player, to figure out.
+It feels reminiscent of the magic you'd find in exploration in a From Soft experience, married with the puzzles and problem-solving of a survival horror game, like old-school Resident Evil.
+This philosophy is pivotal to the experience because, without a map, map markers, or a traditional quest log, you can fully immerse yourself in the world.
 You are instead looking out for iconography, a building or monument, and you're given a compass.
-It makes notes more worthwhile reading as the convey hints, clues and points of interest, that further contribute to solutions and the overall exploration.
-It makes exploring the world of Haedea feel natural and the discoveries and the atmosphere feel heightened because of this as well.
-It is a bold decision that may leave some getting lost, but what it ultimately is achieves is a game that asks you to play it on its terms, and makes a world that feels like second-nature exploring once you get your bearings.
-It's an action-RPG that you can't brute force your way through, there will be roadblocks that aren't in the form of combat challenges, and these are the mediative moments that underpin Hell is Us and bring its greatest strengths to life.
+It makes notes more worthwhile reading, as they convey hints, clues, and points of interest that further contribute to solutions and the overall exploration.
+It makes exploring the world of Haedea feel natural, and the discoveries and atmosphere feel heightened as a result.
+It is a bold decision that may leave some feeling lost, but what it ultimately achieves is a game that asks you to play on its terms and creates a world that feels like second-nature exploration once you get your bearings.
+It's an action-RPG that you can't brute force your way through; there will be roadblocks that aren't in the form of combat challenges, and these are the meditative moments that underpin Hell is Us and bring its greatest strengths to life.

 Progression Systems